-Construction and visualization of annotated pangenome networks enable graphical analyses for prokaryotic genetic diversity --Manuscript Draft--
+MetaPGN: a pipeline for construction and graphical visualization of annotated pangenome networks --Manuscript Draft--

-Manuscript Number: GIGA-D-18-00147
+Manuscript Number: GIGA-D-18-00147R1

-Full Title: Construction and visualization of annotated pangenome networks enable graphical analyses for prokaryotic genetic diversity
+Full Title: MetaPGN: a pipeline for construction and graphical visualization of annotated pangenome networks

 Article Type: Research

-Funding Information: National Natural Science Foundation of China (31601073)
+Funding Information: National Natural Science Foundation of China (31601073) Dr Junhua Li

 Abstract: Pangenome analyses facilitate the interpretation of genetic diversity and evolutionary history of a taxon.
 However, there is an urgent and unmet need to develop new tools for advanced pangenome construction and visualization, especially for metagenomic data.
 Here we present an integrated pipeline, named MetaPGN, for graphically construction and visualization of pangenome networks from microbial genomes or metagenomes.
 Given isolate genomes or metagenomic assemblies coupled with a reference genome of the targeted taxon, MetaPGN generates a pangenome in a topological network, consisting of genes (nodes) and gene-gene genomic adjacencies (edges) of which biological information can be easily updated and retrieved.
 MetaPGN also includes a self-developed Cytoscape plugin for layout of and interaction with the resulting pangenome network, providing an intuitive and interactive interface for fully exploration of genetic diversity.
 We demonstrate the utility of MetaPGN by constructing Escherichia coli (E. coli) pangenome networks from five E. coli pathogenic strains and 760 human gut microbiomes respectively, revealing extensive genetic diversity of E. coli within both isolates and gut microbial populations.
 With the ability to extract and visualize gene contents and gene-gene physical adjacencies of a specific taxon from large-scale metagenomic data, MetaPGN provides advantages in expanding pangenome analysis to uncultured microbial taxa.
 MetaPGN is available at https://github.com/peng-ye/MetaPGN.

 Corresponding Author: Junhua Li, Ph.D.
 BGI shenzhen, guangdong CHINA

 Corresponding Author Secondary Information:

 Corresponding Author's Institution: BGI

 Corresponding Author's Secondary Institution:

 First Author: Ye Peng

 First Author Secondary Information:

 Order of Authors: Ye Peng

 Shanmei Tang

 Dan Wang

 Huanzi Zhong

 Huijue Jia

 Xianghang Cai

 Zhaoxi Zhang

 Minfeng Xiao

 Huanming Yang